vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 # Scenario

-The customer Relationship Management(CRM) Team wants to build a single source of truth for customer account data which includes first name, last name, customerId, personal details, contact details, and address.
-The CRM team will frequently query customer data using customerId.
+The Customer Relationship Management(CRM) Team wants to create a single source of truth for customer account data, which includes first name, last name, customerId, personal details, contact details, and address.
+The CRM Team will frequently query customer data using customerId.

 # Modeling